Role of Chief Revenue Officer (CRO) in 2023 and the Impact on Marketing

 1. Alignment of Cross-functional Departments

-CROs work closely with a number of organizational divisions, including sales, marketing, finance, product development, and customer success.
+CROs work closely with several organizational divisions, including sales, marketing, finance, product development, and customer success.
 This cooperation encourages a unified and coordinated strategy which leads to improved overall performance, efficient operations, and effective communication.

 2. Better Customer Experience